Skip to main content

 Recommendations are independently chosen by Reviewed's editors.
 Purchases made through the links below may earn us and our publishing partners a commission.

-It’s AAPI Heritage month and we’re here to honor Asian American businesses and products all month long (and beyond).
+Did you know May is Asian American and Pacific Islander Heritage month?
+We’re here to honor Asian American businesses and products all month long (and beyond).
 Supporting the Asian American and Pacific Islander (AAPI) community is something everyone can do, whether it be through advocating, spreading awareness, donating to support causes, or shopping at Asian-owned businesses.

-In the event you’re searching for a gift or just looking for a little something for yourself, read on to discover eight incredible AAPI-owned businesses run by women.
-Supporting these brands is a simple way to show your solidarity with the AAPI community, so let’s get shopping!
+In the event you’re searching for a gift or looking for a little something for yourself, read on to discover eight incredible AAPI-owned businesses run by women.
+From beauty and skincare to cleaning and food, these brands cover all areas of life and are making waves in their respective industries.
+Supporting them is a simple way to show your solidarity with the AAPI community, so let’s get shopping!

 1. Tower28